Triangular lattice quantum dimer model with variable dimer density

-{\it The dynamical dimer spectra.} One of the hallmarks of a QSL is its ability to support \textit{fractionalized} excitations that cannot be created individually by any local operator.
+{\bf The dynamical dimer spectra.} One of the hallmarks of a QSL is its ability to support fractionalized excitations that cannot be created individually by any local operator.
 In this section, we focus on one class of such fractional excitations with magnetic $\mathbb{Z}_2$ flux, {\it i.e.\/}, the visons.
 Naturally, vison configurations with different fluxes will result in different dimer spectral signatures, thus realizing, in particular, the interesting phenomenon of translational symmetry fractionalization~\cite{Essin2014,JWMei2015,GYSun2018,YCWang2021NC,ZY2020}, which can be further used to distinguish the PM and the even/odd $\mathbb{Z}_2$ QSLs and make possible connection to experiments.
-To this end, we compute the dimer spectra, obtained from stochastic analytic continuation of the Monte-Carlo-averaged dynamic dimer correlation function $D(\mathbf{k},\tau)$ with $\tau \in [0,\beta]$ (which can be viewed as the dynamical vison-pair correlation functions deep inside the $\mathbb{Z}_2$ QSLs~\cite{ZY2020}).
-Figure~\ref{Fig4}(a) shows that in the odd $\mathbb{Z}_2$ QSL phase, the gapped dimer (vison-pair) spectrum forms a continuum, and the dispersion minima are located at both the $M$ and $\Gamma$ points.
+To this end, we compute the dimer spectra, obtained from stochastic analytic continuation of the Monte-Carlo-averaged dynamic dimer correlation function $D(\mathbf{k},\tau)$ with $\tau \in [0,\beta]$ (which can be viewed as the dynamical vison-pair correlation functions deep inside the $\mathbb{Z}_2$ QSLs~\cite{ZY2020}; more details can be found in the Supplementary Note 1).
+Figure~\ref{Fig4}(a) shows that in the odd $\mathbb{Z}_2$ QSL phase, the gapped dimer (vison-pair) spectrum forms a continuum, and the dispersion minima are located at both the $M$ and $\Gamma$ points~\cite{Ralko2006,ZY2020}.
 On the other hand, Fig.~\ref{Fig4}(c) illustrates that the dimer (vison-pair) spectrum deep inside the even $\mathbb{Z}_2$ QSL is also a continuum but with minima only at $\Gamma$.
 These features are consistent with the expectation that the visons of the odd $\mathbb{Z}_2$ QSL carry a fractional crystal momentum whereas visons of the even QSL do not~\cite{GYSun2018,ZY2020}.
-For the even QSL, Ref.~\onlinecite{roychowdhury2015z} found that the minima of the mean-field vison dispersion occur at the three inequivalent $M$ points in the Brillouin zone.
+Note that for the single vison dispersion of an odd QSL, the locations of the minima are dependent on the chosen gauge~\cite{Ivanov2004PRB,Ralko2007PRB, Z2GT} whereas the vison-pair spectrum is a gauge-invariant observable.
+For the even QSL, Refs.~\onlinecite{roychowdhury2015z,Plat2015z2} found that the minima of the mean-field vison dispersion occur at the three inequivalent $M$ points in the Brillouin zone.
 Accordingly, one would then expect the vison-\textit{pair} spectrum to exhibit a minimum at $\Gamma$ (which is equivalent to $2 M$ modulo a reciprocal lattice vector), in agreement with our numerical results.
+The arguments above apply generally to the dynamics of an odd/even QSL and should hold even at finite $\mu$; similar behaviors have also been observed for the odd/even QSLs of the Balents-Fisher-Girvin (BFG) model~\cite{GYSun2018}.
 In comparison, Fig.~\ref{Fig4}(b) presents the dimer spectrum inside the PM phase; here, there exists no clear continuum in the frequency domain, indicating the lack of fractionalization of dimers into pairs of visons.
 Moreover, the overall dispersion is flat, which is consistent with the dispersionless $S^{z}$ spectrum in an $S^{x}$-polarized state, such as in the transverse-field Ising model.